Bowel Cancer Misdiagnosis Claims

 Bowel cancer is a potentially aggressive and painful form of the disease if it is not managed adequately and treated promptly.
 A doctor who fails to recognise symptoms, diagnoses the disease as an alternative condition, provides a late diagnosis or fails to provide a diagnosis at all will be considered to have ‘misdiagnosed’ bowel cancer.

 Late diagnosis of bowel cancer can lead to greater complications with treatment and a much poorer prognosis and recovery time.
 Depending upon the severity of a case, a late diagnosis may result in a previously treatable cancer being untreatable, having spread to other body parts.
-Our solicitors are skilled in attaining the highest levels of compensation following a bowel cancer misdiagnosis, and we would be pleased to support you in recovering the compensation rightfully owed to you if your bowel cancer was not diagnosed properly.
+Solicitors are skilled in attaining the highest levels of compensation following a bowel cancer misdiagnosis, and would be pleased to support you in recovering the compensation rightfully owed to you if your bowel cancer was not diagnosed properly.

 What is bowel cancer?